High cholesterol can be caused by a number of genetic and lifestyle factors.

-There are many possible causes of high cholesterol.
 The following are the main causes:

-· Diet (controllable)
+- Diet (controllable)

-· Underlying medical conditions (partly controllable)
+- Underlying medical conditions (thyroid and kidney disorders, partly controllable)

-· Overweight (controllable)
+- Overweight (controllable)

-· Inactive lifestyle (controllable)
+- Inactive lifestyle (controllable)

-· Age and gender (uncontrollable)
+- Age and sex (uncontrollable)

-· Smoking (controllable)
+- Smoking (controllable)

-Your genes can give you cells that don’t remove LDL cholesterol from your blood efficiently, or a liver that produces too much cholesterol.
-In such cases, your total cholesterol will usually be well over 6.5 mmol/L.
+Your genes can give you liver cells that don’t remove LDL cholesterol from your blood efficiently, but there could also be an excessive production of cholesterol and triglyceride (another important fat) by the liver.
+In such cases, your total cholesterol will usually be well over 6.5mmol/L.

 These conditions are called lipid disorders and they may be more difficult to treat.
 Even if your fat intake is only average, you will have elevated cholesterol simply because your body has been “programmed” to balance cholesterol differently.

-The impact of genetics can however be modified by diet and medication.
+The impact of genetics can, however, be modified by diet and medication.

-On the other hand, most other vegetable oils are high in unsaturated fats.
-These, consumed in the recommended amounts, do not raise blood cholesterol and can sometimes lower it.
+Saturated fats are derived primarily from the meat of mammals and from dairy products and can raise blood cholesterol levels.
+On the other hand, most vegetable oils are high in unsaturated fats.
+These, consumed in the recommended amounts, do not raise blood cholesterol and can sometimes even lower it.

-Underlying medical conditions
+3. Underlying medical conditions

 Underlying medical conditions are known to influence cholesterol levels, especially conditions such as thyroid disease, polycystic ovarian syndrome and diabetes.
 Improved control of these conditions will normalise cholesterol levels and so reduce the risk of heart disease.

+Any kind of physical activity can increase your high-density lipoprotein (HDL) “good” cholesterol.
+You should aim to get at least half an hour’s worth of exercise every day.
 Swimming, walking and cycling are good forms of exercise, and simple things like taking the stairs instead of the lift can make a big difference.

-Age and gender
+6. Age and gender